Kew Palace

 Kew Palace is a British royal palace within the grounds of Kew Gardens on the banks of the River Thames.
 Originally a large complex, few elements of it survive.
 Dating to 1631 but built atop the undercroft of an earlier building, the main survivor is known as the Dutch House.
 Its royal occupation lasted from around 1728 until 1818, with a final short-lived occupation in 1844.
 The Dutch House is Grade I listed, and open to visitors.
 It is cared for by an independent charity, Historic Royal Palaces, which receives no funding from the government or the Crown.
 Alongside the Dutch House is a part of its 18th-century service wing, whilst nearby are a former housekeeper's cottage, brewhouse and kitchen block – most of these buildings are private, though the kitchens are open to the public.
-These kitchens and Queen Charlotte's Cottage are also run by Historic Royal Palaces.
+These kitchens, the Great Pagoda and Queen Charlotte's Cottage are also run by Historic Royal Palaces.

 History

 Fortreys and Capels

 Beneath the Dutch House is the undercroft of a 16th-century building.
 This was on land owned by John Dudley and restored to his son Robert Dudley, 1st Earl of Leicester, childhood friend and court favourite of Elizabeth I, in 1558.
 It belonged to a west-facing brick building and may be identifiable with a house in Kew in which Robert Dudley entertained Elizabeth in 1563 – one of Elizabeth's main palaces at that time was the nearby Richmond Palace.

 In 1619, the building above the undercroft was leased by Samuel Fortrey, who finally demolished all but the undercroft in 1631, erecting a new larger south-facing manor house in its place.
 The father of the author Samuel Fortrey, Samuel Fortrey senior was a merchant descended from a family originating near Lille, though later confusion over his ancestry led to the building becoming known as the Dutch House.
 That name also originated in the house's supposedly Dutch style of architecture, known as Artisan Mannerist and dominated by Dutch gables – this style was actually more prevalent in London, East Anglia and East Kent than the Netherlands at the time.
-In 1697, Fortrey's descendants leased the building to Sir Richard Levett, a powerful merchant and the former Lord Mayor of the City of London, who later left it to his daughter Mary.
+In 1697, Fortrey's descendants leased the building to Sir Richard Levett, a powerful merchant and the former Lord Mayor of London, who later left it to his daughter Mary.